syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-chooser.md

 # Column Chooser in Angular Grid Component

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid includes a built-in Column Chooser feature that allows columns to be shown or hidden through a simple dialog with checkboxes.
+The Angular Data Grid includes a built-in Column Chooser feature that allows columns to be shown or hidden through a simple dialog with checkboxes.

 To enable the Column Chooser, configure the following properties in the Grid component: